 YouTube Space Mumbai (2015-2019)

-Foxconn Media Lab (2016-present)
+FoxConn Media Lab (2016-present)

-WWI Jio VR Lab (2017-present)
+WWI Jio VR Lab (2018-present)

 WWI Emerging Media Lab (2019-present)

 With the Mumbai campus well established, WWI is strongly looking at expansion both in terms of program verticals and campuses.
-WWI has launched its e-learning platform – WWI Virtual Academy with Programs in several areas of Film Studies.
-WWI is also at various stages of talks to establish additional campuses both within India and outside, in partnership with governments & like-minded organisations.
+WWI has launched its hybrid education platform – WWI Extension.

 ACHIEVEMENTS